 – Single Carport on title

-– 700m from the Train Station
+– Less than 1km to the Train Station

 – Additional shared garage /storage space